Wastewater Treatment and Compliance

 Hauled Waste Disposal

 The City of Bryan’s Still Creek Wastewater Treatment Plant is a receiving facility for septic, port-o-can and grease/grit trap waste in Brazos County.
 Permitted waste haulers may dispose of approved waste Monday through Friday, between the hours of 8 a.m. and 4 p.m.
 Please note that access may be denied during times of wet weather or other unforeseen circumstances.
-For questions regarding access, please call (979) 209-5655.
+For more information regarding our location, please feel free to contact us at (979) 209-5655 or you can download this map.

 Holiday Schedule